karstengresch/awesome-jboss/readme.md

 [GateIn Portal](http://gatein.jboss.org) - The Opensource Website Framework, gives you more than a web framework by letting you use your preferred one.

+[Patternfly](http://www.patternfly.org) - Is a collection of guides, UI templates and UX patterns for creating UIs for the enterprise.
+More and more used in JBoss projects.

 ### Red Hat
 [JBoss Enterprise Application Platform (EAP)](http://www.redhat.com/en/technologies/jboss-middleware/application-platform) - Basically the licensed and supported WildFly offering from Red Hat.